pablote3/basketball-java/aggregator/README.md

-# aggregator-standing
+# aggregator-parent

-The aggregator-standing application flattens standings data.
+The aggregator-parent application flattens and enhances basketball data from relational database into domain centric data perspectives.

 ## Getting Started

-These instructions will get a local instance of the project up and running for development and testing purposes.
+These instructions will get a local instance of the project up and running for development and testing.

 ## Installing